patricksongzy/neural-net/README.md

 * PSP net is not working correctly (don't know why).

 ## No Computational Graphs
+* An implementation of computational graphs is in-progress.
-* Makes it a bit clearer on how everything is implemented.
+* Makes it a bit clearer on how everything is implemented at first.

 ## License
 * MIT license.